misabellerv/MBGd/README.md

 ## Description
 The MBG detection project is an ongoing work by several computer vision and signal processing researchers from the Federal University of Rio de Janeiro, with contributions from CEFET.
 It is currently funded by CAPES through master's and doctoral scholarships.
-This project involves the detection of breeding grounds for mosquitoes using aerial footage collected by a DJI Phantom Vision 4 PRO UAV drone in Rio de Janeiro.
+This project involves the detection of breeding grounds for mosquitoes using aerial footage collected by a DJI Phantom Vision 4 PRO UAV drone in Rio de Janeiro using Deep learning based architectures.
 Some videos were filmed in real urban areas, while others were produced by students in low grass fields, with tires randomly placed within reach of the drone.

 ## The team 👥
 - Isabelle Melo (me), Msc.
 Student at Federal University of Rio de Janeiro